Axidify/Terminality-V2/server/README.md

 - Hash fragment redirect (`/#access_token=...`) avoids leaking tokens via server logs or intermediary proxies capturing query strings.
 - Rotate credentials immediately if they are ever exposed in plaintext in commits, PRs, or chat (treat exposed secrets as compromised).
 - Prefer verifying ID tokens with `google-auth-library`'s `verifyIdToken`, not just relying on `tokeninfo`.
+- CORS in production is restricted to `CLIENT_FRONTEND_URL`; ensure this env is set to your deployed frontend origin.
 - In production, consider state/nonce validation and CSRF protections; add PKCE for native/public clients.

 Client Handling: